kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/routes/_index.md

 ---
 title: Routes
 weight: 10
 description: Routes are the primary building block of the virtual service.
-A route contains a single matcher and one of a single destination, or a list of weighted destinations.
+A route contains matchers and an upstream destination.
 ---

 Routes are the primary building block of the *Virtual Service*.
-A route contains a single matcher and either a single destination or a list of weighted destinations.
+A route contains matchers and an upstream which could be a single destination, a list of weighted destinations, or an upstream group.

 There are many types of **matchers**, including **Path Matching**, **Header Matching**, **Query Parameter Matching**, and **HTTP Method Matching**.
 Matchers can be combined in a single rule to further refine which requests will be matched against that rule.